oxanamar/English-cards/README.md

   The app interacts with a REST API hosted at [http://itgirlschool.justmakeit.ru/api/words](http://itgirlschool.justmakeit.ru/api/words) to manage vocabulary data.

+## 👩🏼‍🎨 Design Choices

+- **Use of MobX for State Management:**
+  MobX was chosen for its simplicity and ease of integration with React components.
+Its observable state and action-based updates make it well-suited for managing dynamic data like the word list.

+- **Dynamic Flashcard Design:**
+  The flashcards use active recall principles to enhance memory retention.
+The toggle functionality for translations ensures that users engage actively with the content.

+- **Separation of Concerns:**
+  The project follows a modular structure, with separate files for components, state management, and styles.
+This improves maintainability and scalability.

 ## 📂 File-by-File Explanation
 `src/components/App.jsx`
  - Purpose: